 1. Make sure the homework gets done

-If your child knows you think homework is important then there is a chance they will to.
-You can help them do it each day by doing the following:
+If your child knows you think homework is important then there is a chance they will too.
+You can help children achieve more every day by doing the following:

 - Be interested in what is set